“I would rather die of passion than of boredom.”

 My non-techie skills and lack of SEO mumbo jumbo didn’t help matters.
 I was literally in a state of cyber oblivion all these years.
 Some 100 book reviews later, I decided to decamp and set myself a proper website.
 So, here I am in a sort of starting-over-my-web-identity mode.

 Coming back to reading.
 The gamut of my reading is limited.
-Yes.
-I am mainly into business and management literature.
-Entrepreneurship, finance and behavioral economics are my favorite subjects and I dive into them from time to time.
-Though, of late, I have forayed into philosophy, sports, politics and science as well.
+I mostly read business and management literature.
+Entrepreneurship, finance, and behavioral economics are my favorite subjects and I dive into them from time to time.
+Though, of late, I have forayed into philosophy, sports, politics, and science as well.

 You would find three main sections on BookJelly:

-- Pearls of Wisdom – You can read/save the key takeaways/quotes from the books I have read
+- Pearls of Wisdom – You can read/save the key takeaways/quotes from the books I have read.
+All the quotes are pinworthy which means you can easily share them on Pinterest.

-- Blog posts – I mainly ponder over personal finance, money, sports and sales (a skill my day job has instilled in me).
+- Blog posts – I love to blog about personal finance, money, productivity, sports and sales (a skill my day job has instilled in me).

 Exposition of my reading habits

-Reading is a cathartic exercise for me, a sort of brain callisthenics that drives my daily spirit.
-I invest close to 2 hours into reading everyday from Monday to Friday.
+Reading is a cathartic exercise for me, a sort of brain calisthenics that drives my daily spirit.
+I invest close to 2 hours into reading every day from Monday to Friday.
 On the weekends, I supercharge my batteries and clock 4-5 hours straight, reading and writing.
 Mostly writing.

 1. Why read?
 I am a firm believer in benefits of Self-education.
 My belief emanates from the fact that unlike college education which is always confined within a certain framework, self-education is a stricture-free pursuit.